 Also, detangle any dead vines from trellises and growing supports to make them look nicer as new vines take their time growing in.

-Pull weeds – Spring is a great time to get a jump on garden weeds, and pull them before they have time to become established.
+Spring is a great time to get a jump on cleaning up and pulling weeds before they have time to become established.

-Weeds are easy to see in the spring before all the perennial plants start filling in.
-Plus, since the ground is wet in the spring, they’re easy to pull too.
+Weeds are easy to see before all the perennial plants start filling in.
+Plus, since the ground is wet from the snow melt, they’re easier to pull too.

-Once you’re done weeding, cover the soil with a thick layer of mulch to help keep new weeds from growing.
+Once you’re done weeding, cover the soil with a thick layer of mulch to help keep new weeds from sprouting.

-Edge garden beds to remove grass – Grass has a way of creeping into your garden beds, and it easily goes unnoticed through the busy summer months.
+Grass has a way of creeping into your beds, and it easily goes unnoticed through the busy summer months.

-Spring is the perfect time to edge your garden beds to clean them up to remove the stray grass.
-Once you have the garden clean, the grass is easy to see, and it’s also easy to pull out, since the soil is wet.
+Spring is the perfect time to edge your beds to clean up and remove the stray grass.
+Once you have the debris and weeds cleaned up, the grass is easier to see.
+It’s also simple to pull out, since the soil is wet.

 Spring Yard Clean Up Checklist